janetriley/bloom_filter/readme.txt

 FUTURE DIRECTIONS

-TODO: Figure out why the script can't read wordlist.txt if run from the command line.

 * Use a better hash.
 If I planned to experiment a lot, I'd make the Bloom Filter hash functions a configurable tuple of lambdas and change the hash function to iterate through them.